hossein1113/Phonino/README.md

 I want move to Typescript and react unfortunately I do not have enough time

-This project is one of my first projects, so it does not follow the principles much.
+This project does not follow the principles much.
 I apologize in advance